Fort Street Public School: Student leadership

 At the end of each year, a Year 5 student is elected School Captain for the next year by the student body, and another as Vice Captain.
 At the beginning of each year, House Captains are elected by the student body.

 Houses

-As with most Australian schools, FSPS utilizes a house system.
+As with most Australian schools, FSPS uses a house system.
 Students are allocated to a house when they enter the school.
 There are four different houses which students compete under in sports Carnivals and other activities: